timhuang2003/snip/README.md

 ❇️ Adapted for ProxyIP usage, with the path format: /proxyip=ip:port.

-❇️ 🫡 Paying tribute to the original author: Alexandre_Kojeve.

-❇️ Produced by Tiancheng Technical Exchange Group @zyssadmin.

 ❇️ All parameters are adjustable; this code is primarily for experimental purposes, and no responsibility is taken for any consequences.